 The scope of a patent claim is determined by an interpretation of the law, the written disclosure in a patent and the patent's prosecution history.
 Our interpretation of the relevance or the scope of a patent or a pending application may be incorrect, which may negatively affect our ability to market our products.
 We may incorrectly determine that our products are not covered by a third-party patent or may incorrectly predict whether a third party's pending application will issue with claims of relevant scope.
-Our determination of the expiration date of any patent in the United States, the PRC or elsewhere that we consider relevant may be incorrect, and our failure to identify and correctly interpret relevant patents may negatively affect our ability to develop and market our products.
+Our determination of the expiration date of any patent in the United States, the PRC or elsewhere that we consider relevant may be incorrect, and if we fail to identify and correctly interpret relevant patents our ability to develop and market our products may be negatively affected.